lupyuen/LoRaArduino/README.md

 ## LoRa Gateway

-The software im running on the Raspberry Pi + Libelium shield to function as a LoRa gateway is here: https://github.com/lupyuen/RaspberryPiImage/tree/master/home/pi/LoRa
+The software running on the Raspberry Pi + Libelium shield to function as a LoRa gateway is here:

+https://github.com/lupyuen/RaspberryPiImage/tree/master/home/pi/LoRa

-There are some installation instructions for LoRa on Raspberry Pi here: https://github.com/lupyuen/AWSIOT/blob/master/README.md
+Check the installation instructions for LoRa on Raspberry Pi here:

+https://github.com/lupyuen/AWSIOT/blob/master/README.md

-The lora_gateway.py script will receive LoRa packets and forward them to AWS IoT, so that LoRa devices appear as IoT devices in the same manner as the TP-IoT environment.
-So the same IoT rules, lambda, sumo logic codes will still work
+The `lora_gateway.py` script will receive LoRa packets and forward them to AWS IoT, so that LoRa devices appear as IoT devices in the same manner as the TP-IoT environment used in the Temasek Polytechnic Smart IoT Applications course.
+So the same IoT rules, Lambda, Sumo Logic and Slack code will still work.

 ## External Libraries